SarahTamayao/twiddler/README.md

   - [x] Gray placeholder text when composing tweet that disappears when you start typing; tap to dismiss keyboard
   - [x] Character countdown turns red when you're over the limit
   - [x] Tweet timestamp in details view formatted with a little dot like in the Twitter app
+- [x] User is asked to confirm logout after pressing the logout button.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):